Evergreen State College: Public service centers

 The Evergreen State College is the home of the Longhouse Education and Cultural Center, s'gʷi gʷi ʔ altxʷ: House of Welcome.
-The Longhouse exists to provide service and hospitality to students, the college, and surrounding Native communities.
+The House of Welcome exists to provide service and hospitality to students, the college, and surrounding Native communities.
 With a design based on the Northwest Indigenous Nations' philosophy of hospitality, its primary functions are to provide a gathering place for hosting cultural ceremonies, classes, conferences, performances, art exhibits and community events.
-The Longhouse provides the opportunity to build a bridge of understanding between the regions' tribes and visitors of all cultures.
+The House of Welcome provides the opportunity to build a bridge of understanding between the regions' tribes and visitors of all cultures.
 The public service mission of the Longhouse is to promote indigenous arts and cultures through education, cultural preservation, and economic development.

 It is also the administrative home for the Washington State Institute for Public Policy.
 The institute's mission is to carry out practical, non-partisan research—at legislative direction—on issues of importance to Washington State.
 The institute conducts research using its own policy analysts and economists, specialists from universities, and consultants.
 Institute staff work closely with legislators, legislative and state agency staff, and experts in the field to ensure that studies answer relevant policy questions.

 Other notable public service centers on campus are: